URiem/worldtravellog/README.md

 **Delete an Image**

-The user is able to delete an image by clicking on the small red waste basket icon at the bottom of the image, which is only visible to the author of the entry.
+The user is able to delete an image by clicking on the small red waste basket icon at the bottom of the image, which is only visible to the author of the entry if he/she is logged in.
 The image is immediately deleted, the user is not asked to confirm their wish to delete the image.

 ![Delete an Image](/static/media/docs/singleimage.png)

 **Add a country/region category**

 The user can add a country category (or region) should one not be available that would fit a new entry they want to add.
+A link is displayed at the beginning of the 'Add Log Entry Form'.
+It links to a separate page with a form to be completed.
 The category name is then submitted for approval by the page administrator.
+Below the form a list of countries currently waiting for approval is displayed.

 ![Add a Country](/static/media/docs/addcountryfeature.png)